vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 16 (06.10 - 06.16)

+We have partially modified the code in the `ResNet32` file, now named `ResNet32iCaRL`.
+We simplified the code by using functions from the original PyTorch package and made some small changes to how the layers are defined in the architecture of the neural network (without affecting its functionality).
+Additionally, several experiments were run to test our exemplar selection methods with 5 and 20 tasks.

 ## Week 15 (06.03 - 06.09)

 This week, we have finalized the refactoring of the code.
 Furthermore, we have